A county commission was set to discuss masks in schools. Then a maskless crowd showed up to protest.

 While Lee and some of the protesters raised concerns about how the mask mandate might affect students with disabilities or be enforced on playgrounds and in lunchrooms, Ainge said state health authorities were working with school districts to flesh out details.

-In other parts of the country, the surging pandemic means students may not even make it to school in person.
+In other parts of the country, the surging pandemic means students may not even make it to school in person in the fall.
 School systems in Atlanta, Los Angeles and San Diego have said the virus is spreading so rapidly they will start the year entirely online.
 In Utah, Salt Lake City is poised to do the same.

 But amid the uncertainty and debate over what classes may look like this fall, some parents seem unwilling to cede any ground.